selvinortiz/flux/README.md

 - Add support for quantifiers
 - Add language methods for more advanced use cases
 - Add support for array/array replacements
-- Add reference to repos that have port `FLUX`
+- Add reference to repos that have ported `FLUX`
 - Add license notes
 - Add contributing notes
 - Add credits